pressly/uber-s3/README.md

 # Uber-S3

-A simple, but very fast, S3 client written in Ruby supporting synchronous and asynchronous HTTP communication.
+A simple, but very fast, S3 client for Ruby supporting synchronous (net-http) and asynchronous (em+fibers) io.

 ## Examples